Travel guide

 Needs: Maximum reliability, good speed for video calls, clear billing.

 Recommendation: Global plan or country-specific plans with speed guarantee.
-Price takes a back seat — the important thing is that the connection doesn't fail during an important meeting.
-Prioritize providers with a defined SLA and premium support.
+Price takes a backseat — the important thing is that the connection doesn't fail during an important meeting.
+Prioritize providers with defined SLAs and premium support.

 The digital nomad

-Needs: Large volume of data (30+ GB/month), possibility of using hotspot, coverage in work areas (cafes, co-working spaces, apartments).
+Needs: Large data volume (30+ GB/month), hotspot capability, coverage in work areas (cafes, co-working spaces, apartments).

 Recommendation: Unlimited data plan or high-capacity plan with tethering allowed.
 Always verify that the plan allows connection sharing — some travel plans explicitly prohibit it.